fraorma99/MLOps-Group-20/reports/README.md

 >
 > Answer:

 --- For our project we developed two images: one for training and one for deployment.
 The docker images also us to replicate the results of our project across different machines.
-For example to run the training docker image (lr=0.001) one must update the .env file with their API key then run 'docker login / docker run --platform linux/amd64 \
-  -v $(pwd)/.env:/app/.env:ro \
-  --env-file $(pwd)/.env \
-  kenzodtu/mlops-group-20-trainer:latest
-' and can check wandb.ai for their trainign results on lr=0.001.
-To run the API docker that shows the deployment phase of the project one must run 'docker login docker pull --platform linux/amd64 kenzodtu/mlops-api:latest docker run -d --name mlops-api --platform linux/amd64 -p 8000:8000 kenzodtu/mlops-api:latest ' then go to 'localhost:8000/ui' and refresh after 20-30 seconds as it launches the program.
-Then you can test your own phrases on our language detection API. ---
+For example to run the docker image with the API + prometheus metrics (lr=0.001) one clone the repository and run "docker compose pull" then "docker compose run".
+Then go to your browser and search 'localhost:8000/ui' and refresh after 20-30 seconds as it launches the program.
+Then you can test your own phrases on our language detection API.
+You can run metrics on prometheus on "localhost:9090" such as api_requests_total ---

 ### Question 16